A-Ighalo/Alke-Club-Contact-page/README.md

 # Project Overview
 A full-stack Django web application for handling user feedback and contact form submissions.
 This project integrates front-end form handling with Django back-end functionality, enabling users to submit their information, which is then processed and acknowledged with a confirmation message.
 This web application also includes basic form validation and utilizes Django’s CSRF protection for secure submissions

+### Tech Utilized
+  * HTML
+    * Markup/ the skeleton of my webpage

+* CSS
+  * For Styling this beautiful webpage

+* JavaScript
+  * Form Valdation and Interactive actions

+* Django
+  * Backend Development
+  * Form Handling
+  * Dynamic Content Rendering
+  * URL Routing
+  * CSRF Protection
+  * User Feedback
+  * Email Settings

 # Future Ideas
 * An AI assitant that would be asked about the club, their core values and club opportunities
-* A collection of internship opportunities for club members - I can't give jobs, if I could, hmmm.
-There will be news posts, job links and seminar invites
+* A collection of internship opportunities for club members - I can't give jobs but if I could, hmmm.
+Anyway, there will be news posts, job links and seminar invites
 * A slide show of new members.
 Probably fake members but there is definately going to be a slide show.
 That's web development 101